beeeeez/ptclinic/README.md

 ### Patient Goals
 - [x] PT Goals pull last updated goals
+- Change bottom box to 'Notes & Observations'
+- Add a drop down box after every score 'Score Interpreted By: '  -dropdown options 'Patient, Caregiver, Provider'

 ### Schedule Appointment Form
 - [x] Print Appointment Details capability
 - [x] Make Appointment class to handle validation and calls
+- Add option to select which of the two clinics the appointment is at

 ### Finalization TODO's
 - Get rid of the spaghetti code involving sending multiple forms over to other forms.